LaWebcapsule/directus9/docs/app/data-model/relationships.md

 - name
 ```

 Note the following points from the schema above.
-When we create an M2M in Directus:
+When we create an M2M in Directus9:

 - Our junction collection, `recipe_ingredients`, each row contains two foreign key columns.
 This is what creates the
   relationships between the two tables.
-- Assuming the M2M alias field is created within the `recipes` collection, Directus does not automatically add a field
+- Assuming the M2M alias field is created within the `recipes` collection, Directus9 does not automatically add a field
   to display recipes within the `ingredients` collection.
 However, you can configure an alias field within `ingredients`
   if desired: